Dejan Stanković: International career

+Pre-split Serbia

 Stanković made his international debut for the FR Yugoslavia team against South Korea on 22 April 1998, scoring two goals in a 6–1 victory.
 He represented the FR Yugoslavia national team at the 1998 World Cup and Euro 2000, soon establishing himself as an important player.

 The Yugoslav team was renamed Serbia and Montenegro by the time 2006 World Cup qualifying started.
 Stanković played all games but last one, scoring two goals.
 At the 2006 FIFA World Cup, he was given the number 10 shirt and Savo Milošević captained the new Serbia and Montenegro team in their first World Cup, but they failed to progress to the knock-out rounds after losing all their group matches to the Ivory Coast, Argentina and the Netherlands.
-After Milošević retired, the midfielder took over as captain of the re-formed Serbia national team, following the breakup of Serbia and Montenegro.
+After Milošević retired, the midfielder took over as captain of the reformed Serbia national team, following the breakup of Serbia and Montenegro.

-He was silver medalist at the 2009 Cyprus International Football Tournament.
-In the 2010 World Cup qualifying, Stanković started in and captained all but two of Serbia's matches.
+Stanković was a silver medalist at the 2009 Cyprus International Football Tournament.
+In the 2010 World Cup qualifying, Stanković started in and captained all except two of Serbia's matches.
 They qualified for their first World Cup as an independent nation.